 Once you’re in Piran, you’re going to have to rely on the transport of your own two feet as the centre is completely pedestrianised.
 Piran is incredibly compact, however, and you never need to walk more than five minutes to get from one place to the other.

-Spending one day in Piran is definitely enough to see the main sites of this small city and to even have some relaxing time, as well.
+Spending one day in Piran is definitely enough to see the main sites of this small Old Town and to even have some relaxing time, as well.
 If you’re wondering how you should spend your day, this Piran itinerary should help you out.

-Begin your one day in Piran at the city walls.
+Begin your day at the city walls.
 Located on the hill above the city, the walls provide an excellent view of Piran and the Adriatic around it.

 Getting to the walls in the morning is the best time for a couple of reasons, first off, you can beat the crowds that will inevitably flock here later in the day and second, the lighting in the morning is great for photographers looking to snap some great shots of the city.